andrzimin72/Option-Pricing-and-Analytics/README.md

 ## Option-Pricing-and-Analytics

 This is a complete option pricing and analytics platform.
-Now we have four integrated components that work together:
+The platform consists of four integrated components that work together:

 ### 1. pricing_engine.py - the Brain